maelstorm19/automatic-training-serving-project/README.md

 part4.
 Quick start

-- Clone this repository : git https://github.com/maelstorm19/automatic-training-serving-project.git
+- Clone this repository : git clone https://github.com/maelstorm19/automatic-training-serving-project.git
 - Download the cat vs dog training(train and test1 files images on kaggle :  https://www.kaggle.com/ruchibahl18/cats-vs-dogs-basic-cnn-tutorial
-- Unzip the downloaded files into the datacleaset_repository directory(both train and test1 directory shoulld be there)
+- Unzip the downloaded files into the dataset_repository directory(both train and test1 directory shoulld be there)
 - Move to the same directory as the Dockerfile and build the image : docker build -t cat-vs-dog-train-serv .
 - Launch the docker image with port 9000 open : docker run -it -t -p 9000:9000 cat-vs-dog-train-serv /bin/bash
 - inside the docker image, you can :